 In cold winter days and nights it can be tempting to eat comfort food which is usually unhealthy.
 But, in order to improve your health, you have to supply your body with vitamins, minerals, and other nutrients.
 What is the best place to find them?
-The answer is simple; fruits and vegetables particularly produce rich in Vitamin C.
+The answer is simple; fruits and vegetables, particularly produce that are rich in Vitamin C.

 - Be physically active

-Just because it’s cold it doesn’t mean you should spend your time tucked in and watching Christmas movies or Netflix.
+Just because it’s cold it doesn’t mean you should spend your time tucked in and watching endless movies on Netflix.
 Make sure you’re physically active every day.
-You can go to gym, go skiing or ice skating, taking a walk around your park or neighborhood etc. There are numerous ways to introduce more physical activity to your life.
+You can go to gym, go skiing or ice skating, taking a walk around your park or neighbourhood etc. There are numerous ways to introduce more physical activity to your life.

 - Eat your breakfast

-Eating a well-balanced breakfast helps boost intake of healthy proteins and fiber.
-Consumption of fiber is linked to digestive health and it also keeps you full for a longer period of time thus preventing you from eating frequently.
+Eating a well-balanced breakfast helps boost intake of healthy proteins and fibre.
+Consumption of fibre is linked to digestive health and it also keeps you full for a longer period of time thus preventing you from eating frequently.